|Other sources of support

 If you have a question that goes beyond Technical Support, we suggest you consider alternate support resources.

-You can find many helpful resources throughout the web, including user-written tutorials, examples, and utilities for enhancing Stata.
+You can find many helpful resources throughout the web, including community-contributed tutorials, examples, and utilities for enhancing Stata.
 We have a few suggestions for you on where to start.

 The Stata YouTube channel is filled with short tutorials on using Stata.